grnet/synnefo/docs/cyclades-api-guide.rst

 API Guide
 *********

-.. todo:: Document the relation of the API to the OpenStack API v1.1.

-This is the guide to the REST API of the synnefo Compute Service.
+`Cyclades <cyclades.html>`_ is the compute service developed by `GRNET <http://www.grnet.gr>`_ as part of the `synnefo <http://www.synnefo.org>`_ software, that implements an extension of the `OpenStack Compute API <http://docs.openstack.org/api/openstack-compute/2/content>`_.

-It is meant for users wishing to make calls to the REST API directly.
+This document's goals are:

+* Define the Cyclades/Compute ReST API
+* Clarify the differences between Cyclades and OOS Compute

-The `kamaki <http://docs.dev.grnet.gr/kamaki>`_ command-line client and associated python library can be used instead of making direct calls to :ref:`cyclades <cyclades>`.
+Users and developers who wish to access a synnefo Cyclades service through its ReST API are adviced to use the `kamaki <http://docs.dev.grnet.gr/kamaki>`_ command-line client and associated python library, instead of making direct calls.

 Overview
 ========